Ethical Rules and Standards in International Arbitration Across Latin America

 Without prejudice to the above, given that consent is the cornerstone of international arbitration, the parties (and their counsel) may agree at the outset of the arbitration on the rules of conduct that will apply to the proceedings and waive (to the extent permitted by the applicable law) the right to claim the application of other ethical rules that may be applicable in absence of that agreement.

 Specific provisions on ethical behaviour in international arbitration laws would also assist to the purpose of harmonising the ethical playing field.
 Those provisions may recognise explicit disciplinary powers to the arbitral tribunals over the participants in the proceedings.
-An explicit recognition of disciplinary powers to arbitral tribunals (either by law or by the parties’ consent) would help to overcome possible controversies resulting from the recognition of implicit powers of that kind based on the arbitral tribunals’ power to conduct the proceeding and, therefore, to ensure its integrity and fairness.
+An explicit recognition of disciplinary powers to arbitral tribunals (either by law or by the participants to the arbitral proceedings’ consent) would help to overcome possible controversies resulting from the recognition of implicit powers of that kind based on the arbitral tribunals’ power to conduct the proceeding and, therefore, to ensure its integrity and fairness.

-María Inés Corrá is a partner, Santiago Peña is a senior associate and María Lourdes Garay is a junior associate at Bomchil.
+María Inés Corrá is a partner, Santiago Peña is a senior associate and María Lourdes Garay is a semi-senior associate at Bomchil.

 See Gary B Born, International Commercial Arbitration, Kluwer Law International, 2021, 3rd ed., ps.
-3083/3084 et. seq.; Nigel Blackaby et al., Redfern and Hunter on International Arbitration, Oxford University Press, 2015, 6th ed., § 3221-3231; Raymond Doak Bishop, ‘Advocacy and Ethics in International Arbitration: Ethics in International Arbitration’, in Albert Jan Van den Berg (ed), Arbitration Advocacy in Changing Times, ICCA Congress Series, Kluwer Law International, 2011, vol. 15, ps.
+3083/3084 et seq.; Nigel Blackaby. et al., Redfern and Hunter on International Arbitration, Oxford University Press, 2015, 6th ed., § 3221–31; Raymond Doak Bishop, ‘Advocacy and Ethics in International Arbitration: Ethics in International Arbitration’, in Albert Jan Van den Berg (ed), Arbitration Advocacy in Changing Times, ICCA Congress Series, Kluwer Law International, 2011, vol. 15, ps.
 383/385; Peter Halprin and Stephen Wah, Ethics in International Arbitration, Journal of Dispute Resolution, 2018, University of Missouri School of Law, p.
 87.